 Factors to be Considered before a Partial or Total Knee Replacement.

 Which factors do doctors consider before they recommend partial or total knee replacement?
-It is determined by of course the seniority of the patient and whether he or she is suffering from rheumatoid arthritis or osteoarthritis.
+Doctors determine it on the basis of the seniority of the patient and whether he or she is suffering from rheumatoid arthritis or osteoarthritis.
 However these are not clear-cut criteria and every case has to be studied in-depth by surgeons.
-Rheumatoid arthritis is self induced by the body, or what is called autoimmune, as the immune system of the body attacks the joints.
+The body self-induced rheumatoid arthritis, which is why doctors call it autoimmune, as the immune system of the body attacks the joints.

-In a partial knee replacement surgery, as most of the knee is left untouched and only the affected segment is operated upon, patients feel it’s like a natural knee.
+In a partial knee replacement surgery, as doctors leave most of the knee and only let it affect segment they operated upon, patients feel it’s like a natural knee.
 Another important factor is that medication has developed over time and better medication to control the immune system implies that a patient can make do with partial knee replacement instead of having to undergo a total knee replacement.

-Consider this: An eighty year old who has severe pain in her knee and also has rheumatoid arthritis, may be told to opt for partial knee replacement as she may have only one part of her knee worn down to the bone.
+Consider this: To an eighty-year-old who has severe pain in his knee and also has rheumatoid arthritis, Doctors may tell him to opt fa or partial knee replacement as he may have only one part of his knee worn down to the bone.
 If the rest of the compartments don’t need treatment then partial knee replacement would be the right option.

-Let the experts help you to decide which type of knee replacement surgery is best suited for you.
+You should let the experts help you to decide which type of knee replacement surgery suits you the best.
+Contact orthopedic surgeon today.